 Ladybugs are familiar and beloved fixtures of our gardens, but there’s more to them than cuteness.
 Take a second look at these backyard insects.

 There are both male and female ladybugs, so why do we call them “ladies”?
-According to Oxford Dictionaries, they’re named after one particular lady: the Virgin Mary.
+According to Merriam-Webster, they’re named after one particular lady: the Virgin Mary.
 One of the most common European ladybugs is the seven-spot ladybug, and its seven marks reminded people of the Virgin Mary’s seven sorrows.
 Germans even call these insects Marienkäfers, or Mary’s beetles.

 Ladybugs aren’t bugs—they’re beetles.
 True bugs belong to the order Hemiptera, and these include familiar insects such as bedbugs and cicadas.
 Ladybugs, on the other hand, are part of Coleoptera, the beetle order.
 Many entomologists prefer to call them “lady beetles," or Coccinellids.